up-n-atom/8311/fragments/att-inc-bgw/determine-pon.md

 ## Verify XGS-PON service

 !!! info "2 Gbps or higher tiers"
-    If you're subscribed to 2 GIG speed or a similar 2 Gbps or higher tier internet package, skip past to [Purchase WAS-110/HLX-SFPX ONT].
+    If you are subscribed to 2 GIG speed or a similar 2 Gbps or higher tier internet package, skip past to [Purchase WAS-110/HLX-SFPX ONT].

   [Purchase WAS-110/HLX-SFPX ONT]: #purchase-was-110-hlx-sfpx-ont